NCVirtual-Coding-Club/Rise/Mental Health/Illnesses and Disorders/Autism.md

 # Autism
 ## What is Autism
-Autism (known as Autism spectrum disorder or ASD) is a developmental disorder that affects children and adults that begins in childhood and lasts throughout a person’s life ("Autism" [NINDS]).
-Autism effects how a person thinks, how they communicate, how they learn, and how they behave. ("Autism" [NINDS])
+Autism (known as Autism spectrum disorder or ASD) is a developmental disorder that affects children and adults that begins in childhood and lasts throughout a person’s life ("Autism" [MedlinePlus]).
+Autism effects how a person thinks, how they communicate, how they learn, and how they behave. ("Autism" [MedlinePlus])

 ## Symptoms
 Because Autism has a wide range of symptoms, it is often referred to as a "spectrum" disorder.
 It is important to recognize that not everyone with Autism has the related symptoms.
-Some of the general symptoms are listed below ("Autism" [NINDS]).
+Some of the general symptoms are listed below ("Autism" [MedlinePlus]).

 ### Communication and Interaction
 Most of the early symptoms of Autism regarding communication and interaction are related to general developmental shortcomings.
 Examples include avoiding eye contact, failure to display facial expressions, showing little interest in peers, and not being able to speak or understand others ("Signs" [CDC]).